-2.8.4 Spare rotating elements shall be stored per manufacturer’s specific instructions.NOTE Rotating elements should be stored in a controlled environment room or nitrogen purged containers.
-Vertical storage and/or a shipping container may be required.
+2.8.4 Spare rotating elements shall be stored per manufacturer’s specific instructions.
+Rotating elements should be stored in a controlled environment room or nitrogen purged containers.
+Vertical storage and/or a shipping container can be required.

-2.8.5 Preservatives for oxygen, ethylene and refrigeration compressors must be approved by the equipment manufacturer.
+2.8.5 Preservatives for oxygen, ethylene and refrigeration compressors shall be approved by the equipment manufacturer.

 2.9 Reciprocating Compressors